The 2026 Market Guide to Secure Global SD-WAN Managed Service Providers

-As we look towards the latter end of 2025, we're expecting the SD-WAN market to continue to grow, with increased focus on integration with SASE frameworks and zero-trust architectures.
+As we look towards the latter end of 2026, we're expecting the SD-WAN market to continue to grow, with increased focus on integration with SASE frameworks and zero-trust architectures.
 Providers are increasingly differentiating through AI-driven operations, sustainability initiatives and specialised industry solutions.
-Enterprise adoption has accelerated dramatically, with over 70% of multinational organisations now implementing some form of SD-WAN to support distributed workforces and multi-cloud environments.
+Enterprise adoption has reached near-ubiquity, with approximately 90% of businesses having deployed or actively deploying SD-WAN as of 2024, according to TeleGeography’s WAN Manager Survey, driven by the need to support distributed workforces and multi-cloud environments.
 The trend towards consolidation amongst providers continues, with telecommunications giants acquiring specialist SD-WAN vendors to strengthen service portfolios and extend global reach.

 Why Choose Managed SD-WAN vs DIY SD-WAN